 Our primary sources of liquidity have historically been internally generated funds from operations and borrowings under our bank line of credit.
-We have used those funds to meet our capital requirements, which consist primarily of working capital for operational needs, capital expenditures for computer equipment and software used in our business, and recently, our purchase of certain assets of Amherst Technologies.
+We have used those funds to meet our capital requirements, which consist primarily of working capital for operational needs, capital expenditures for computer equipment and software used in our business, and in 2005, our purchase of certain assets of Amherst.

 We believe that funds generated from operations, together with available credit under our bank line of credit and inventory trade credit agreements, will be sufficient to finance our working capital, capital expenditure, and other requirements for at least the next twelve months.
-We expect our capital needs for the next twelve months to consist primarily of capital expenditures of \$4.0 to \$5.0 million and payments on capital and operating lease obligations of approximately \$4.4 million.
 We expect to meet our cash requirements for the next twelve months through a combination of cash on hand, cash generated from operations and, if necessary, additional borrowings on our bank line of credit, as follows:

-- Cash on Hand.
-At June 30, 2006, we had approximately \$8.5 million in unrestricted accounts. - Cash Generated from Operations.
+- · Cash on Hand.
+At September 30, 2006, we had approximately \$11.8 million in unrestricted accounts. - Cash Generated from Operations.
 We expect to generate cash flows from operations in excess of operating cash needs by generating earnings and balancing net changes in inventories and receivables with compensating changes in payables to generate a positive cash flow.
 Historically, we have consistently generated positive cash flows from operations. - Credit Facilities.
-As of June 30, 2006, we had drawn \$18.0 million of our \$50.0 million bank line of credit.
+As of September 30, 2006, we had drawn \$7.1 million of our \$50.0 million bank line of credit.
 This line of credit can be increased, at our option, to \$70.0 million for approved acquisitions or other uses authorized by the bank.
 Borrowings are, however, limited by certain minimum collateral and earnings requirements, as described more fully below.